ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 contents of the message is a reaction.

-The content in the sample message is a single Unicode heart character (U+2665) which is expressed in UTF-8 as 0xe299a5.
+The content in the sample message is a single Unicode heart character (U+2665) which is expressed in UTF-8 as the three octet sequence 0xe299a5.
+Often a single text reaction consists of multiple Unicode characters.
+For example, the five Unicode characters for a medium skin-toned, female health worker (U+1F469 U+1F3FD U+200D U+2695 U+FE0F: woman, medium skin tone, combined with, staff of Aesculapius, present as image) are typically rendered as a single glyph.
+This sequence is expressed in UTF-8 as the 17-octet sequence 0xf09f91a9f09f8fbde2808de29a95efb88f.

 Discovering the range of characters each implementation could render as a reaction can occur out-of-band and is not within the scope of this proposal.
 However, an implementation which receives a reaction character string it